acmei/Guide-for-Transplants/transplant_guide.md

 It is a good place to look for sublets, but realize that your housemates may be college students and it is hard (aka stressful) to move during Ada.
 It has fairly accessible transit to downtown, but it is a bit further away than other neighborhoods and is a somewhat hilly bike commute.
 Eventually it will be connnected to downtown via light rail, but that won't happen until 2021, so probably not a strong consideration at this point.

+**West Seattle**
+People often think of West Seattle as being really far away because you have to cross a bridge to get there, but it isn't actually that far away, especially from downtown.

 Getting Around _Ashley_